dasarpai/old.dasarpai.github.io/_dsblog/2025-05-06-6271-Compilers-and-Programing-Langague.md

 ---

-## Can a language have multiple compilers if yes you can you give example?
+## Can a language have multiple compilers if yes then can you give example?
 Yes, the **same program compiled with different compilers can have different performance** — sometimes significantly so.
 Here's why:

 ---